 – National Center for Health Research

-The short answer is, there is no certainty on this right now.
-For individual patients suffering from BIA-BII symptoms, many surgeons now believe that removing the implants and capsules to see if their symptoms improve is the right medical course.
-Dr. Chun says that in his clinical experience, 80% of his patients with BIA-AII see significant improvement in their symptoms after explant.
-Listen:
+For individual patients suffering from BIA-AII symptoms, many surgeons now believe that removing the implants and capsules to see if their symptoms improve is the right medical course.
+Dr. Lu-Jean Feng has published several studies, and Dr. H. Jae Chun says that in his clinical experience, 80% of his patients with BIA-AII see significant improvement in their symptoms after explant.
+These data suggest that for women experiencing BIA-AII symptoms, explanting may be the solution they’ve been searching for.

 Are There Specific Risks to Going Flat After Explant?

-There is no reason to believe there are any specific risks to going flat after explant, compared with pursuing other breast mound reconstruction (BMR).
-Quality of life studies on going flat vs. mastectomy with BMR are mixed – this means that statistically speaking, BMR offers no clear or significant benefit to women, and going flat presents no harm.
+Quality of life studies on going flat vs. mastectomy with breast mound reconstruction (BMR) are mixed.
+This means that statistically speaking, BMR offers no clear or significant benefit to women, and going flat presents no harm.
 We also know that patients tend to overestimate the negative impact of going flat and overestimate their projected satisfaction with BMR.
 All of these factors suggest that going flat after explant may be the best option for some women.

 The Explant Procedure